by Eric B. Hare

 heads out and

-hands up and
+their hands up

-yelled to our
+They yelled to

-drivers that it
+our drivers that

-was time to
+it was time to

 change, or to